-Even if you’ve worked in a restaurant kitchen in previous jobs, stepping into a food truck kitchen for the first time can be an extremely scary thing.
+Even if you’ve worked in a restaurant kitchen in previous jobs, stepping into a a truck and working in a food truck kitchen for the first time can be an extremely scary thing.
 Each food truck has a culture of its own and way of doing things.

 If you take one misplaced step, you risk embarrassing yourself; not to mention the possibility of ending up in the local emergency room.
 To help you make a good first and lasting impression, here are ten tips for surviving a food truck kitchen: